Felipe-Sarmento/Felipe-Sarmento/README.md

 ### 😉 Hey there!

-💻 I'm Felipe Sarmento, a Brazilian full-stack developer and undergrad in Software Engineering.
+💻 I'm Felipe Sarmento, a Brazilian full-stack SWE.

 🎯 I enjoy creating stuff and collaborating with others.